 - brighter sound and more overall clarity, thanks to higher-quality tweeters

-- more accurate bass (from woofers cones made from superior materials)
+- more accurate bass from woofer cones made from superior materials

 You might have to do a little work (remove your door panels, or unscrew a section of your dash, or crawl into your trunk), but it's not all that difficult to remove the factory speakers from most vehicles.
 Speaker wiring harnesses are available for most vehicles, so you can hook up your new speakers without cutting off the factory speaker plugs.
 That means you can pop the factory speakers back in at a later date — good news if you lease your car.

-A compact powered sub like Infinity's Basslink can make a world of difference in the sound of any car's audio system.
+A small powered sub like Infinity's Basslink can make a world of difference in the sound of any car's audio system.

 Where do I start?